trimstray/nginx-admins-handbook/doc/RULES.md

   > Use `include` directive to move common server settings into a separate files and to attach your specific code to global config, contexts and other.

   > I always try to keep multiple directories in root of configuration tree.
-These directories stores all configuration files which are attached to the main file.
+These directories stores all configuration files which are attached to the main file (e.g. `nginx.conf`).
 I prefer the following structure:
   >
   > - `html` - for default static files, e.g. global 5xx error page
   > - `master` - for main configuration, e.g. acls, listen directives, and domains